-Have you been looking for a way to sleep comfortably in the outdoors?
-Perhaps you’re sick and tired of slipping off your sleeping pad or maybe your camping partner has had enough of listening to your squeaking pad.
-Enter the Exped SynMat 7, a comfortable and quiet way to enjoy sleeping in your tent year-round.
+Have you been looking for a way to sleep comfortably in the outdoors, if so the Exped SynMat 7, was made with you in mind.
+This sleeping mat offers a comfortable and quiet way to enjoy sleeping in your tent year-round.

-With a temperature rating of 1.4 °F and an R-Value of 4.90, this pad can be used in just about any condition.
+With a temperature rating of 1.4 °F and an R-Value of 4.90, the Exped SynMat can be used to sleep in just about any condition.
 Not everyone needs a sleeping pad for winter camping, that being said if you ever have considered trying it out the Exped SynMat will work for those needs, but truly excels as a year-round sleeping pad.

 What makes this year’s model especially sweet is the easy to use Schnozzel Pumpbag that makes filling the pad incredibly easy.
 With around 2-3 full bags of air, the Exped SynMat is filled up.